mouseless/baked/docs/features/README.md

 To override the configurations of base features, we suggest you to add a feature called `ConfigurationOverrider` and make overrides in the `IFeature` implementation.
-You can see how to add features from [Feature](../architecture/feature.md).
+To learn more about features, you can refer to [Feature](../architecture/feature.md).

 > :warning: